Evolutionary invasion analysis

 Evolutionary invasion analysis makes it possible to identify conditions on model parameters for which the mutant population dies out, replaces the resident population, and/or coexists with the resident population.
-Long-term coexistence (on the evolutionary timescale) is known as evolutionary branching.
+Long-term coexistence of the two phenotypes is known as evolutionary branching.
 When branching occurs, the mutant establishes itself as a second resident in the environment.

 Central to evolutionary invasion analysis is the mutant's invasion fitness.
-This is a mathematical expression for the mutant's long-term exponential growth rate when it is introduced into the resident population in small numbers.
-If the invasion fitness is positive, the mutant population can grow in the environment set by the resident organism.
+This is a mathematical expression for the long-term exponential growth rate of the mutant subpopulation when it is introduced into the resident population in small numbers.
+If the invasion fitness is positive (in continuous time), the mutant population can grow in the environment set by the resident phenotype.
 If the invasion fitness is negative, the mutant population swiftly goes extinct.

 Introduction and background

 The basic principle of evolution via natural selection was outlined by Charles Darwin in his 1859 book, On the Origin of Species.
 Though controversial at the time, the central ideas remain largely unchanged to this date, even though much more is now known about the biological basis of inheritance.
 Darwin expressed his arguments verbally, but many attempts have since then been made to formalise the theory of evolution.
 The best known are population genetics which models inheritance at the expense of ecological detail, quantitative genetics which incorporates quantitative traits influenced by genes at many loci, and evolutionary game theory which ignores genetic detail but incorporates a high degree of ecological realism, in particular that the success of any given strategy depends on the frequency at which strategies are played in the population, a concept known as frequency dependence.

 Adaptive dynamics is a set of techniques developed during the 1990s for understanding the long-term consequences of small mutations in the traits expressing the phenotype.
 They link population dynamics to evolutionary dynamics and incorporate and generalise the fundamental idea of frequency-dependent selection from game theory.